Getting Started with Blazor Toast Component

 Add Blazor Toast component

-Add the Syncfusion® Blazor Toast component to ~/Pages/Index.razor:
+Add the Syncfusion® Blazor Toast component in the ~/Pages/Index.razor file.

 <div class="col-lg-12 control-section toast-default-section">